-Step 4 4: Assess necessity and propor tionality 4.1 Lawfulness for Processing/sharing Lawfulness for Processing/sharing personal data/special categories of personal data?
-UK GDPR DPA 2018 Other Lawful Basis Personally Identifiable Data UK GDPR Article 6(1)(e) 'for the performance of a task carried out in the public interest or in the exercise of official authority' The DPA section 8(c) - "the exercise of a function conferred on a person by an enactment or rule of law", specifically the public tasks are: • "to safeguard and promote the welfare of children within their area who are in need" - a statutory duty under the Children's Act 1989 • To deliver the "public sector equality duty" outlined in the Equalities Act 2010 including the needs to "advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it" and to "take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it" Section 3 of the Local Government Act 1999 (the duty of the best value) obligates to
+Step 4: Assess necessity and proportionality

+4.1 Lawfulness for Processing/sharing personal data/special categories of personal data?

+UK GDPR DPA 2018 Other Lawful Basis

+Personally Identifiable Data

+UK GDPR Article 6(1)(e) 'for the performance of a task carried out in the public interest or in the exercise of official authority' The DPA section 8(c) - "the exercise of a function conferred on a person by an enactment or rule of law", specifically the public tasks are: • "to safeguard and promote the welfare of children within their area who are in need" - a statutory duty under the Children's Act 1989 • To deliver the "public sector equality duty" outlined in the Equalities Act 2010 including the needs to "advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it" and to "take steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of persons who do not share it"

-"make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness" Special Categories of Personally I Identifiable Data UK GDPR Article 9(2)(g) 'processing is necessary for reasons of substantial public interest' The DPA Schedule 1 Part 2 section 2 "'Safeguarding of children and individuals at risk' and 'Equality of opportunity or treatment' satisfying DPA section 10 (3)
+Special Categories of Personally Special Categories of Personally Identifiable Data UK GDPR Article 9(2)(g) 'processing is necessary for reasons of substantial public interest' The DPA Schedule 1 Part 2 section 2 "'Safeguarding of children and individuals at risk' and 'Equality of opportunity or treatment' satisfying DPA section 10 (3) 4.2 Will the information be processed/s shared electronically, on paper or Electronic X both?
+Paper 4.3 How will you ensure data quality and data minimisation?